codemaster05330/timoanttila/content/blog/wordpress-smtp.md

 Many plugins make it simple to change the email route, but some require a paid version.
 Extra charges to the customer are not a good thing, so a better solution is to edit the WordPress `wp-config.php` and `function.php` files.

 The file `wp-config.php` can be found in the WordPress directory root (`/`).
-Copy and paste the following files into your WordPress website's `wp-config.php` file.
+Copy and paste the following files into your WordPress website's `/wp-config.php` file.

 ```PHP
 define('SMTP_username', 'youremail@gmail.com'); // Username